 Faculty at the Fine Arts and Music Department at the University of Melbourne (Drs.
 Imogen Clark, Jeanette Tamplin and Felicity Baker) conducted a study in 2018 which found that therapeutic group singing (TGS) enhanced relationship between people living with dementia (PwD) and their family caregivers (FCG) and led to personal feelings of wellbeing for both PwD and FCG.
 Both described personal feelings of acceptance, improved social confidence, mood and purpose.
 Individualized singing intervention in the family home have also led to reduced physical signs of depression and improved mood, orientation and episodic memory in PwD and improved short-term memory, working memory and wellbeing in FCG compared with usual care.

-In 2016, researchers from China conducted a study to examine the effects of a six-week music-with-movement (MM) intervention on the cognitive function of people with moderate dementia.
-The findings revealed that the MM intervention may be useful for enhancing the cognitive function of people with dementia and these patients saw improvements in memory and depressive symptoms.
+Researchers in Hong Kong conducted a study in 2018 that aimed to examine the effects of a six-week music-with-movement (MM) intervention on the cognitive functions of people with moderate dementia.
+They found improvements in memory and depressive symptoms and concluded that MM intervention may be useful for enhancing the cognitive functions of people with dementia.

 Longitudinal Associations Between Short-Term, Repeated, and Sustained Arts Engagement and Well-Being Outcomes in Older Adults